rh-mobb/documentation/docs/idp/group-claims/aro/README.md

 Create a set of security groups and assign users by following [the Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

+In addition, if you are using `zsh` as your shell (which is the default shell on macOS) you may need to run `set -k` to get the below commands to run without errors.
+[This is because `zsh` disables comments in interactive shells from being used](https://zsh.sourceforge.io/Doc/Release/Options.html).

 ## 1. Register a new application in Azure AD for authenitcation

 ### Capture the OAuth callback URL